scheuchzer/smarkdown/smarkdown-location-http/src/main/resources/smarkdown/locations/locationHttp.md

-# Location - WEB-INF
+# Location - Http/Https

 Markdown files can be read from any web location using HTTP(S).
-The only requirement is that the is a ``listing.json`` present on the server that known what documents are available.
+The only requirement is that there is a ``listing.json`` present on the server that knowns what documents are available.